 Your vehicle has a right front passenger's frontal airbag.
-See Passenger Sensing System on page 81.
+See Passenger Sensing System on page 79.
 We recommend that rear-facing child restraints be secured in a rear seat, even if the airbag is off.
 If your child restraint is forward-facing, move the seat as far back as it will go before securing the child restraint in this seat.
-See Manual Passenger Seat on page 9 or Power Seats on page 9.
+See Manual Passenger Seat on page 9 or Power Seats on page 10.

-When the passenger sensing system has turned off the right front passenger's frontal airbag and seat-mounted side impact airbag, the off indicator on the passenger airbag status indicator should light and stay lit when you turn the ignition to RUN or START.
-See Passenger Airbag Status Indicator on page 198.
+When the passenger sensing system has turned off the right front passenger's frontal airbag, the off indicator in the passenger airbag status indicator should light and stay lit when you turn the ignition to RUN or START.
+See Passenger Airbag Status Indicator on page 177.

-- 2. Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+2. Put the child restraint on the seat.

+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.